markmillr/cursor-memory-servicenow/README.md

 ## Important: Repository Privacy

-This template is designed for working with private company data and configurations.
+This template is designed to keep all data and configurations private.
 When you fork this repository:

 1. **Default Privacy**
    - Your forked repository will be created as private by default